axelor/axelor-mobile/packages/apps/maintenance/README.md

 yarn add @axelor/aos-mobile-maintenance
 ```

-Compatibility with React v18.3.1 and React Native v0.75.5.

 To add this package in your application, you need to add it in the _modules_ props of the component `Application` from @axelor/aos-mobile-core package.

 ```typescript